Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Materials and Methods

 We fit a similar logistic mixed-effects model to predict differences in petition outcomes among repeat petition users.
-We use the same specification of random and fixed effects as in Eq.~\ref{eq:mixed_effects_wc}, but fit a logistic rather than linear regression model as our dependent variable, whether a petition received a comment in 30 days, is a binary value.
-The model is shown in Eq~\ref{eq:mixed_effects_comments}.
+We use the same specification of random and fixed effects as in equation (\ref{eq:mixed_effects_wc}), but fit a logistic rather than linear regression model as our dependent variable, whether a petition received a comment in 30 days, is a binary value.
+To fit our models we use the R \texttt{lme4} package (version 1.1.36) with the bound optimization by quadratic approximation (BOBYQA) optimizer with 200,000 maximum iterations for outcomes.
+Again, we use asymptotic estimation for the test statistics.
+The model specification is shown in equation (\ref{eq:mixed_effects_comments}).

 We again compare pairwise contrasts, adjusted for multiple hypothesis testing, between levels of the interaction term.
 In this model, we interpret contrasts as explaining the difference in log-odds of a positive outcome between first and second petition order, depending on cohort.
 Through these pairwise contrasts, we can compare the association between petition order and outcome variable across user cohorts.
+We show the results for our other outcome metric, the share of petitions that reach a 10+ signature threshold, in SI Appendix Figure 36 and Table 20.